yashtomer/ai-with-sql/README.md

 # AI-Powered SQL Query Generator

-This project is a web-based application that leverages the power of OpenAI's GPT-4 to convert natural language questions into SQL queries.
+This project is a web-based application that leverages cloud or local Large Language Models (LLMs) to convert natural language questions into SQL queries.
 It provides a user-friendly interface to interact with your databases, generate queries, execute them, and receive optimization suggestions.

 ## Features